no-comment/AppStore-Connect-Widget/README.md

 ## How does it work ?

 AC Widget uses the *AppStoreConnect API*.
 As soon as you open the app, you will be asked to enter an API Key.
 An exact guide on how to create a key can be found [here](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api) or in the onboarding section of the app.
 In order for the baseline features to work, the API key needs `Sales and Reports` access rights.
-If you want to be able to select specific applications, `Developer` rights are needed.

 **No data is shared by the app!** Privacy and security were one of our major concerns and reasons this app was made open source.